 - Speaker identification would also help identify questions and enable multiple ‘timelines’ to help resolve transcripts where there’s cross-talk.

 Before Google released their updated Speech-to-Text service in April there wasn’t a clear winner for me.
 Now there is.
 Their new

 video premium model is significantly better than anything else I’ve tested.

 industryNaicsCodeOfAudio in the recognition metadata of the video model but that made the WER slightly worse.
-Perhaps they will be of more use with the enhanced model.
+Perhaps they will improve over time.

 Punctuation is clearly subjective but both Temi and Scribie get much closer than Google to the number of question marks and commas used by the human transcribers.
 Google did very well on capital letters though (a rough proxy for proper nouns).

 I think we’ll see a growing ecosystem of tools and services using Google Speech-to-Text service as a backend.
 The Descript app is an interesting example.

 While working on Comparing Transcriptions I’d realized that comparing transcripts from multiple services is a good way to find errors because they tend to make different mistakes.

 So for this post I also compared most of the top-tier services against one another, i.e. using the transcript from one as the ‘ground truth’ for scoring others.
 A higher WER score in this test is good.
 It means the services are making different mistakes and those differences would highlight errors.